 |Canon M5« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M5|

 The 200D is a recent model that features in the current product line-up of Canon.
 In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.

 Review summary: Canon 200D vs Sony A6300

-So what conclusions can be drawn?
-Is the Canon 200D better than the Sony A6300 or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 200D or the Sony A6300 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: